Quality Improvement Organizations

 Beneficiary and Family Centered Care (BFCC)-QIOs

 BFCC-QIOs help Medicare beneficiaries exercise their right to high-quality health care.
 They manage all beneficiary complaints and quality of care reviews to ensure consistency in the review process while taking into consideration local factors important to beneficiaries and their families.
 They also handle cases in which beneficiaries want to appeal a health care provider’s decision to discharge them from the hospital or discontinue other types of services.
-Two designated BFCC-QIOs serve all 50 states and three territories, which are grouped into five regions.
+Two designated BFCC-QIOs serve all 50 states and three territories, which are grouped into ten regions.

 Quality Innovation Network (QIN)-QIOs